tkaburagi/vault-secure-ci-pipeline/README.md

 ## Setup

-Next is ...

 1. Replacing `tkaburagi/vault-role-id` to your image name for each file.
 2. Replacing `tkaburagi:tkaburagi` to your `username:password` in `docker-compose.yml`.
 3. Replacing `CONCOURSE_WORK_DIR` and `CONCOURSE_EXTERNAL_URL` to your local environemts in `docker-compose.yml`.
-4. Replacing `VTOKEN` and `VADDR` to your environments in `Dockerfile`.
-5. Replcaing `https://github.com/tkaburagi/vault-secure-ci-pipeline.git` to your cloned repo in `pipeline.yml`.
+4. Replcaing `https://github.com/tkaburagi/vault-secure-ci-pipeline.git` to your cloned repo in `pipeline.yml`.

 * Vault AWS Setting
 ```shell script